 In addition, the Jaccard coefficient between each keyword was calculated and provided.
 The Jaccard coefficient values between keywords are shown in Table 5.
 The Jaccard coefficient is a statistical value used to measure the similarity and diversity of sample data.
 Through this, the network of each keyword can be expressed as one unified network.
 This network graph is visualized in Figure 2.
 This entire network has different sizes for nodes and annotations based on degree.
 This means that the more nodes are connected (the higher the degree), the larger the size of the node.
 Among the keywords in this study, collapsed has the largest degree.
 In addition to the five keywords, the word in which the node size is noticeably larger is'death'.
-This shows that the (death word -> word “death”) has a high degree except for the keyword in the network in Figure 2.
+This shows that the (death word -> word “death”) has a high degree besides the five keywords in the network in Figure 2.

 Table 5.
 Jaccard Coefficient between keywords